jonlambert/launchdarkly-typegen/README.md

 ## Introduction

-This CLI tool will fetch flags from a LaunchDarkly project and render them to a TypeScript definition.
+This CLI tool will fetch flags from a LaunchDarkly project and render them to TypeScript definitions.

 The output can then be imported across your application to give build-time checks to your flag evaluations.